 In my opinion, there’s no better place in the world to get outdoors and hike than Wanaka.
 Those were 15 of the best hikes in Wanaka and I hope you’ll get out and explore at least one of them!

 Thanks so much for reading!
-I really hope this guide has helped plan your hiking adventures and made choosing a little bit easier.
-If it has, then be sure to browse around more as I have lots more detailed blogs to help plan your trip around New Zealand including hiking guides, road trip guides, and blogs on Queenstown, Wanaka, and more!
-Or check out some of my post popular blogs below:
+I really hope this guide has helped you plan your hiking adventures and made choosing a little bit easier.
+If it has, then be sure to browse around more as I have lots more detailed blogs to help plan your trip around New Zealand, including hiking guides, road trip guides, as well as blogs on Queenstown, Wanaka, and more!

 Janey